Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Background on spaces

-We refer for example to \cite{BriHae99} for the relevant definitions and complements on these notions.
-Recall that a geodesic metric space $X$ is {\em geodesically complete} (or has {\em extendible geodesics}) if any isometric map from an interval in $\RR$ to $X$ extends to at least one isometric map from $\RR$ to $X$.
 We will put a special emphasis on the case when $X$ is a (proper, geodesically complete) {\em $\RR$-tree} , that is, a uniquely arcwise connected geodesic metric space.
 In the Introduction, we have denoted by $Y$ the geodesically complete proper locally $\CAT(-1)$ good orbispace $\Ga\bs X$, see for instance \cite[Ch.~11]{GhyHar90} for the terminology.